ryanhun7er/VegaBurger/README.md

 # VegaBurger
-* Create a burger list and dvour them on command!
+* Create a burger list and devour them on command!
 Then delete them from your list at your leisure!

 ## Table of Contents
-* 1. Intallation
+1. Installation

 ## Installation
 * Navigate to https://vegaburger.herokuapp.com/